-What is the Coman tiebreak?
+What is the Coman tiebreak rotation?

-When is the Coman tiebreak used?
+When is the Coman tiebreak rotation used?

 In a 7-point set tiebreak (1st to 7, win by 2) at 6-6 in a set and in a 10-point match tie break (1st to 10 win by 2).

 The Coman Tiebreak Procedure will be used at all USTA League Tennis Sectional and National Championships for all set and match tiebreaks.
-We will be using the Coman Tiebreak Procedure for all USTA League matches starting immediately.
+We will be using the Coman Tiebreak Rotation for all USTA League matches starting immediately.

 How does it work?

 When do the players change sides during a tiebreak?
-The Coman tiebreak procedure is identical to the regular procedure except that the players change ends after the first point, then after every four points (1, 5, 9, 13, 17, 21, 25, 29, 33, etc…), and at the conclusion of the tiebreak.
+The Coman tiebreak rotation is identical to the regular procedure except that the players change ends after the first point, then after every four points (1, 5, 9, 13, 17, 21, 25, 29, 33, etc…), and at the conclusion of the tiebreak.

 Fairness – By changing ends more frequently, the effects of the elements (sun, wind, etc.) are distributed more evenly between the two opponents as opposed to playing six consecutive points before changing ends.
 In doubles, the server will always serve from the same end of the court, rather than having to serve from both ends.